kfoozminus/cheatsheets/kubernetes.md

   - `autoscale`: create a new autoscaler object to automatically horizontally scale a controller, such as a deployment.
   - `create`: driven by object type
     - `create <objecttype> [<subtype>] <instancename>`
-    - `kubectl create service nodeport <name>` QJenny: how to use?
+    - `kubectl create service nodeport <name>`
   - `scale` horizontally scale a controller to add or remove
   - `annotate` add or remove an annotation
   - `label` add or remove a label
   - `set` set/edit an aspect (env, image, resources, selector etc) of an object
   - `edit` directly edit the config file
-  - `patch` directly modify specific fields of a live object by using a patch string (QJenny)
+  - `patch` directly modify specific fields of a live object by using a patch string (UJenny)
   - `delete` deletes an object
   - `get`
   - `describe`